-The U.S. Cent, or penny coin, has almost no purchasing power today.
-The cost of making the pennies (1.66 cents each) is higher than face value, and the melt value of pennies ranges from more than two cents for the pre-1982 copper pennies, to nearly a full cent for the zinc pennies.
-However, the penny is a very sentimental coin to most Americans, and many people fear that eliminating the penny would raise prices because things would need to be rounded to the nickel.
+The U.S. One Cent coin, or penny, has almost no purchasing power today.
+The cost of making the pennies (1.66 cents each) is higher than face value, and the melt value of pennies ranges from more than two cents for the pre-1982 copper pennies, to nearly a full cent for the copper plated zinc pennies.
+However, the penny is a very sentimental coin to most Americans, and many people fear that eliminating the penny would raise prices because things would need to be rounded up to the nearest nickel.

 Back in 1857, the half-cent had the purchasing power that would translate to well over ten cents today, so in some ways, it was akin to our eliminating the dime.
-Commerce continued without any major hiccups, despite the fact that the penny coin suddenly shrunk from a hefty, one-inch-plus in diameter piece of copper that weighed almost 11 grams, to a penny that was less than half the weight and 40% smaller.
+Commerce continued without any major hiccups, even though the one-cent copper coin suddenly shrunk from a hefty, over an inch in diameter piece of copper that weighed almost 11 grams, to a penny that was less than half the weight and 40% smaller.

-Other major changes in U.S. coinage occurred without any catastrophic effects on commerce.
+Other significant changes in U.S. coinage occurred without any catastrophic effects on commerce.
 In 1965 the U.S. Mint stopped making 90% silver dimes, quarters, and half dollars and changed them over to base metal clad versions.
+The outer shell was made out of 75% copper and 25% nickel bonded to a core of pure copper.
 A few people groused about it, but commerce continued unabated.

 Those who think we should keep the U.S. penny cite the following arguments to support their position.